mozilla/application-services/docs/howtos/locally-published-components-in-firefox-ios.md

 - (If needed) File → Packages → Update to Latest Package Versions
 - Product → Clean Build Folder, then build and run Firefox iOS.

-If you still see stale artifacts, delete:
+If you still see stale artifacts (rare), delete:

 ```swift
 ~/Library/Caches/org.swift.swiftpm